bailijiang/Note/English/Oral/Studio_Classroom_2016.md

 The male goose honked to get the females' attention.
 The bus driver honked to warn the motorcyclist in front of him.
 The honks of the geese can be heard hundreds of feet away.

+* to encourage...to...
+The local authorities reduced the interest last month to encourage more companies to invest in.

 * current (n./adj.)
 They swam against the current and finally reached the shore.